saor48/project4-cookbook/README.md

 - Searchability - Homepage allows user to choose a category by which to search for recipes
 - Accordion style input form - enables user to focus on one part at a time.
 - Adaptable input form - create-more-inputs button allows user to add more input lines as needed.
-- Vote and edit buttons - allow user to take action directly from the recipe page.
+- Vote, edit, delete buttons - allow user to take action directly from the recipe page.
 - Automatic categorization - ingredient list is parsed and recipe type derived from lists(*incomplete) as meat, vegan, vegatarian or fish.
--

 ### Features Left to Implement